 1. Successfully complete all requirements for all aspects of the program:

-2. Meet or exceed the minimum cut score on the end of course comprehensive testing within 45 days of program completion.
+2. Meet or exceed the minimum cutoff score on the end-of-course comprehensive testing within 45 days of program completion.

 3. EMT candidates must successfully complete the Arkansas practical skills examination.